Standing Forward Bend

 Step One

-As you come down, be sure to lengthen the front of your torso as much as possible.
+As you come down, lengthen the front of your torso as much as possible.
 Place your fingertips on the floor if you can.
-If you are even more flexible, then press your palms into the floor by the sides of your feet.
+If you are even more flexible, press your palms into the floor by the sides of your feet.

 Step Two

 Push your heels firmly down into the floor and make sure you are standing with your legs perpendicular to the ground.
 Do not lean forward or backward.
-Open the backs of your knees while pulling your thigh muscles up and away from the knee caps.
+Open the backs of your knees while pulling your thigh muscles up and away from the kneecaps.
 Roll your thighs slightly inward to help open the hips.
-Push your sitting bones up to the ceiling.
+Push your sitting bones up toward the ceiling.

 Step Three

 Lift your head up to look in front of you.
-Every time that you inhale, pull your sternum forward a little.
+Every time you inhale, pull your sternum forward slightly.
 Each time you exhale, let your belly drop down more as your hamstrings gradually loosen.

-Then on a long exhalation, bring your chest down to nearly touch your thighs first, and then your head should touch your knees last.
-Let the head hang downward from the very root of the neck, relaxing your neck completely.
+Then on a long exhalation, bring your chest down to nearly touch your thighs first; your head should touch your knees last.
+Let the head hang downward from the root of the neck, relaxing your neck completely.

 Step Four

-It helps to rest in Uttanasana between your standing postures to catch your breath and relieve fatigue.
+Resting in Uttanasana between standing postures helps you catch your breath and relieve fatigue.
 In the beginning, you may only feel comfortable in the pose for 30 seconds.
-However, you will get great benefits from it as you gradually increase the duration of your stay in this pose.
+However, you will gain significant benefits as you gradually increase the duration of your hold.

 Step Five

-Many people make the mistake of over-straining their back muscles to come out of Uttanasana.
-To avoid injuries, use your leg muscles to come out of the pose instead.
+Many practitioners make the mistake of overstraining their back muscles when coming out of Uttanasana.
+To avoid injuries, use your leg muscles to exit the pose instead.

-Do this by engaging your thighs as much as you can, keeping the legs straight as you slowly lift the lower back up first, the middle back next, then lift the sternum and raise the head last.
+Do this by engaging your thighs fully, keeping the legs straight as you slowly lift the lower back up first, the middle back next, then raise the sternum, and finally lift the head last.

 Beginner's Tip: